Hospital Medicine Track

 Career development efforts are focused on exploring hospitalist job opportunities and preparing residents for the application process.
 In addition, residents will participate in 1:1 career mentoring.
 As several residents pursue careers in academic medicine, residents will participate the Stanford Faculty Development certificate program in clinical teaching.
 Finally, Residents gain experience in point of care ultrasound through small group bedside ultrasound teaching.

 Residents participating in the hospital medicine track will complete several clinical rotations, including palliative care, consult medicine, sixteen weeks of ICU training, and an inpatient ward rotation on a hospitalist-only service.
-In addition, residents will complete a procedural elective with Interventional Radiology to hone their skills in paracentesis, central venous access, thoracentesis and lumbar puncture.
+In addition, residents will complete a procedural elective to hone their skills in paracentesis, central venous access, thoracentesis and lumbar puncture.

 Application Process for Categorical Tracks